krmckone/krmckone/README.md

 -->

 # I'm an apprentice of the way of Christ and a student of the Bible [(John 14:6)](https://www.biblegateway.com/passage/?search=John%2014%3A6&version=ESV).
 I'm currently learning about the practice of the unhurried life, disciplined by Christ's examples. i.e., I desire to practice a daily life without hurry.
-Business is not the issue, hurriedness is.
+Busyness is not the issue, hurriedness is.
 [For example, Jesus waits 2 days before attending to Lazarus, his dear friend who is close to death](https://www.biblegateway.com/passage/?search=John+11%3A1-44&version=ESV).
 [He also spends prolonged time alone in the wilderness](https://www.biblegateway.com/passage/?search=Matthew+4%3A1-11&version=ESV).
 Jesus' schedule was busy in the gospels, filled to the brim, essentially.
 He was busy, but he was not hurried.
 ### My favorite verses also include
 #### Matthew
 - [6:34](https://www.biblegateway.com/passage/?search=matthew+6%3A34&version=ESV)